Student Perception of Teaching (SPoT)

 For unusual start and end date and nursing block courses instructional evaluations become available between August 20 and Dec 22, 2018.

-The system default for student form fill out is November 14 -December 11.
+The system default for student form fill out is March 9-April 9,2018.
 Instructors can adjust the date and timing for each class as well as which classes are to be evaluated.

 Selected courses will be available for feedback at various times throughout the semester.
 Students will receive an email to their MRU email account when the evaluations are available for completion.
 Survey links can also be accessed on BlackBoard (BB) in the instructor feedback block.